 How do I choose where to learn to scuba dive?

 So, to start with, let’s look at the first question everyone asks: How much does it cost?
-A good Open Water course in a good dive centre in the UAE costs somewhere around 2,000 Dhs (you will probably find courses that vary 10% up or down from this figure.
+A quality Open Water course at a good dive centre in the UAE will cost you somewhere around 2,000 Dhs.
+You will probably find courses that vary 10% up or down from this figure.
 Anyone who is offering courses cheaper than this are quite simply cutting corners.

 What is a good dive centre?